 "Build narrow.
 Test fast.
-Expand." — Solving for a real person in a domain you have to learn
+Expand." — Solving for a real situation in a domain you have to learn

 The Ministry of Health of Bhutan has a 28-page clinical guideline for managing multidrug-resistant organisms — bacteria that resist most antibiotics.
 Globally, antibiotic resistance kills 1.27 million people per year.
 The guideline exists.
 The problem: no one working in a busy ER, an isolation ward, or a cleaning role can pause to read and interpret it in the moment they need it.